peterhinch/micropython-iot/README.md

 this not to be scheduled in a timely fashion with the result that the client declares an outage and disconnects.
 The consequence is a sequence of disconnect and reconnect events even in the presence of a strong WiFi signal.

-# Appendix 1 ESP32

-Using official firmware V1.10 the ESP32 seems incapable of recovering from an outage.
-The client initially connects and runs.
-When an outage occurs this is detected in the usual way by a timeout.
-Unfortunately I failed to discover a strategy for detecting when the outage was over.
-The station interface `isconnected` method always returns `True` even if you explicitly disconnect.
-You can issue a `connect` statement but I could find no way to determine whether the attempt was successful.

-In my view the ESP32 running official MicroPython remains unsuitable for a resilient link.

-Contributions and suggestions are invited.
-Also any test results for the Loboris port.